rl1987/trickster.dev/tricksterblog/content/post/understanding-tls-fingerprinting.md

 proxy server developed to defeat TLS fingerprinting.

-These projects provide ways to pretend to be a whitelisted TLS client or at least avoid being in a blacklist by manipualting the TLS fingerpint.
+These projects provide ways to pretend to be a whitelisted TLS client or at least avoid being in a blacklist by manipulating the TLS fingerpint.
 Some developers working in darker shades of software development also implement Cipher Stunting - a technique that entails randomising fingerprintable parts of Client Hello message to further thwart the countermeasures.